Tausif1998GitHub/customer_churn_prediction_snowflake/README.md

 This POC successfully demonstrates a **complete Snowflake AI/ML pipeline** — from data ingestion to model deployment — validating Tausif’s ability to design, implement, and operationalize **cloud-native data science workflows**.

-> *“AI begins where your database ends — Snowflake lets you build the bridge.”*

 ---